vinay91/-Getting-and-Cleaning-Data-Course-Project/codebook.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##How run_analysis.R implements the above steps:
+##How run_analysis.R implements the above steps

 Require reshape2 and data.table librareis.

-Load both test and train data
+Load both test and train data.

 Load the features and activity labels.